Anna Hepp: Life and work

-Anna Hepp's second film, the documentary Turkish Kraut (Rotkohl und Blaukraut) celebrated its world premiere at the 61st Berlin International Film Festival in 2011.
+Hepp's second film, the documentary Turkish Kraut (Rotkohl und Blaukraut) celebrated its world premiere at the 61st Berlin International Film Festival in 2011.
 In 2012, her short film portrait I would prefer not to (Ich möchte lieber nicht) about Hilmar Hoffmann, the former Head of the Frankfurt Department of Culture, was released.
 In the same year, Anna Hepp also received a scholarship from the Goethe Institute in Porto Alegre, Brazil, as Artist in Residence.

-Since 2015 Anna Hepp has been working on the realisation of an artistic film portrait about the famous German film director Edgar Reitz, which was financially supported by the German film foundations Filmförderungsanstalt (FFA), Film- und Medienstiftung NRW and Kuratorium junger deutscher Film.
+Since 2015 Hepp has been working on the realisation of an artistic film portrait about the famous German film director Edgar Reitz.
 The completed project, the documentary film entitled Eight Hundred Times Lonely (800 Mal Einsam – ein Tag mit dem Filemaker Edgar Reitz), celebrated its world premiere on 6 September 2019 at the 76th Venice International Film Festival and was nominated for the Venezia Classici Award in the category Documentary on Cinema.

+In 2016, Hepp founded the production company Portrait Me with a grant.
+In recent years, this has developed into a team of artists from various artistic disciplines, with whom workshop-based, intergenerational and sometimes inclusive projects have been devised for senior citizens and children to learn digital skills through joint artistic work.
+Portrait Me was nominated for the 2021 German Demography Award (Deutschen Demografie Preis) in the Diversity category, among others.

+From 2021, Hepp worked on the realization of a documentary feature film about single parents, which was funded by the German Film- und Medienstiftung NRW and is entitled The Soloists (Die Solisten).

+In 2023, Hepp was a member of the festival jury for the documentary film competition at the Austrian film festival Der Neue Heimatfilm.